 - White Cardstock

-– Templates – you can get the free printable templates by subscribing to our newsletter (on the form with a preview of the templates)
+- Templates – get the templates at the bottom of the post

 The shaving cream will start to dissipate after time, so we do recommend you use the paint the same day.
 After you are done painting, let the paint dry and it will dry with a 3D effect.

 The 3D effect will last on paper for quite awhile (up to a week), however over time the 3D effect will deflate leaving you with a more traditional painting.

 If you’re only making the paint for one child, halve the recipe below so that you do not have as much leftover.
 Alternatively, you can make one larger batch and then split it into smaller containers to add the colors.